shafarestanadhila/Telsa-SiriusProject/README.md

 * Clone the repository
   ```
   git clone https://github.com/shafarestanadhila/Telsa-SiriusProject.git
-  cd ficofit-android
+  cd Telsa-SiriusProject
   ```
+* move the folder into the c -> xampp -> htdocs folder
-* Open project in Android Studio
+* Open project in Visual Studio Code
+* Start you Apche and MySQL at XAMPP
-* Run the app
+* Run the app at localhost

 # Contributors